QuanchaoSong/PyScript-intro/README.md

 </py-script>
 ```

-However, the above codes didn't take the file-choosing button (`local-file`) into the process.
+However, the above code didn't include the file select button (`id="local-file"`) in the process.
 Now we need to handle it as well.
-To get the content of the selected local file, we have to access some properties of the `<input>` element. `Element` is used to access any html element within the webpage.
+To get the content of the selected local file, we have to access some properties of the `<input>` element. `Element` in `pyscript` is used to access any html element within the webpage, which is similar to `document.getElementById()` in javascript.

 ```python
 local_input_element = Element("local-file").element
 file_list = local_input_element.files.to_py()
 ```

-Now we get the `file_list`, although it contains only one file.
-Next, we are able to get the content of the selected file by doing the following:
+Now we have the `file_list', although it only contains one file, as we didn't allow multiple file selections.
+Next, we can get the contents of the selected file by doing the following:

 ```python
 for f in file_list:
     text_content = await f.text()
 ```

-Since `f.text()` is an asynchronous function, so we have to add `await` to use it.
-Therefore,  for the function `my_calculate`, we need to add `async` in front of it, **because `async` and `await` should always be used in pair**.
-Now our `my_calculate` function should look like following:
+Since `f.text()` is an asynchronous function, we need to add `await` to use it.
+So for the function `my_calculate` we need to add `async` in front of it, **because `async` and `await` should always be used in pairs**.
+Now our `my_calculate` function should look like this:

 ```html
 <py-script>